The tax on split income is like an escape room: everyone is caught, and the exits aren’t clearly marked.

-TOSI, whereby certain dividends paid to minor children are taxed at the highest marginal rate, was extended in 2018 to adults and more types of income (see “Income subject to TOSI,” right), barring various exclusions.
+TOSI, whereby certain dividends paid to minor children are taxed at the highest marginal rate, was extended in 2018 to adults and more types of income (see “Income subject to TOSI,” below), barring various exclusions.
 Generally, TOSI may apply when a client receives dividends or interest—or realizes a capital gain—from a private corporation, and a family member is actively engaged in the corporation’s business or holds at least 10% of its value.

 The new rules were part of the Liberal government’s controversial 2017 tax changes, certain elements of which were finalized in the 2018 federal budget.

 We asked experts how they help clients solve the TOSI puzzle, while remembering that the rules are complicated and each client’s situation is unique.
 Advisors don’t have to be TOSI experts, says Wilmot George, vice-president of tax, retirement and estate planning at CI Investments in Toronto; rather, they should be familiar with the rules so they can identify potential issues and have productive conversations with clients’ accountants.

 Here are some client examples that highlight those issues.